-- Dry roast chana dal and peanuts on a medium low heat.
+- Add chana dal and peanuts to a heavy-bottomed pan.

-- Toast until the dal and peanuts turn slightly brown in color (2-4 minutes). cook until you could smell the aroma and be careful not to burn them or they’ll taste bitter.
-Maintain your heat on the lowest setting.
+- Dry roast dal and peanuts on a medium flame until light brown and fragrant.
+It will take 2-3 minutes over medium heat.
+Be careful not to burn them or they’ll taste bitter.
+Maintain the heat on the lowest setting.

-- Allow it to cool completely and then transfer it to a grinder and..
+- Allow it to cool completely, and then transfer it to a grinder.

 - Grind it to its powdered form.

-- Combine rest of the dry spices in a bowl.
+- Combine the rest of the dry spices in a bowl.

-- Add grounded roasted peanut-dal mix to it.
+- Add pulsed roasted peanut-dal mix to it.

 - Add oil and mix well.
 Adjust seasonings.

 - Heat oil in a pan.
-Add cumin seeds and hing.
+Once the oil is hot, add cumin seeds.